deis/workflow/src/contributing/overview.md

 When you're ready to begin writing code, review [Design Documents][dd] and get your [Development Environment][dev-environment] set up.

-!!! important
-    If you're a new contributor to Deis, your Pull Request could earn you [credit at DigitalOcean][do-credit]!

 ## Triage Issues

 If you don't have time to code, consider helping with triage.
 The community will thank you for saving them time by spending some of yours.
 See [Triaging Issues](triaging-issues.md) for more info.